piegope/doc/docs/en/rdm/windows/commands/file/change-master-key.md

 ---
 Use ***File – Change Master Key*** to encrypt the data source.

 The master key prevents unauthorized users to access the data source without knowing the master key.
-It is highly recommended to apply a master key to the data source if you're using {{ en.RDM }} in a portable environment (i.e., USB Flash Drive, USB Hard Drive).
+It is highly recommended to apply a master key to the data source if you are using {{ en.RDM }} in a portable environment (i.e., USB Flash Drive, USB Hard Drive).

 A master key can be used with the following data sources: